andrewtpoe/rails-5-react-todo/README.md

 This will compile the SPA in production mode, then compile the Rails Asset Pipeline.
 From there it is a simple `git push heroku master` away from being live on your site.

+Now that you are familiar with how to work within this application, let me show you how it is set up and explain a bit of why it is configured like this.

 ## Initialization:

 I use a few different configuration options on initialization for this type of application: